nrwl/nx-stackblitz-starters/react-monorepo-vite/README.md

 ## Setup locally

-Just run

 ```
-npx create-nx-workspace@latest myreactapp --preset=react-standalone --bundler=vite
+npx create-nx-workspace@latest unicorn-corp --preset=react-monorepo --appName=demoapp --bundler=vite
 ```

 ## Development server

-Run `nx serve` for a dev server.
+Run `nx serve demoapp` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Understand this workspace